dhardestylewis/probml-assgn3/GUIDELINES.md

 - **Anchor Date**: This prime directive was last substantively updated and discussed on **2025-12-08**.
 - **Periodic Check-Ins**: Provide progress check-ins that reference this directive and its last-discussed date, commenting on how Daniel's communication and assistant responses are evolving relative to these goals.

+### PD.6 Conversation Improvement Meta-Reflection (UNREVIEWED) [Added: 2025-12-23 16:25]
+- **Commit Frequently During Work**: Do not wait for user to ask "have you been saving to git?"
+Commit after every meaningful change, especially before reorganizations.
+- **Proactive GUIDELINES Check**: When user provides analysis with structural implications (masks, contracts, dataflow), proactively check if GUIDELINES already covers these concerns.
+Update GUIDELINES without prompting.
+- **Log Conversation Takeaways Pre-Emptively**: Before wrap-up, proactively log conversation takeaways to PROMPTS-LOG.md.
+Do not wait for user to ask.
+- **Verify Preservation on Reorganizations**: When reorganizing files (especially TODO.md), explicitly verify no content is lost before proceeding.
+Report item counts (before vs after) and key phrase verification.
+- **Front-Load Critical Invariants**: When user provides detailed analysis, extract and surface the single most critical invariant (e.g., "eval-subset-only dataflow") as the organizing principle.
+State it explicitly in first response.
+- **Reference Code When Discussing Code Issues**: When discussing mask or dataflow defects, cite specific file and line ranges to anchor the discussion.

 ---

 ## P1 - Critical (Every Session)